Monsoon Season in Nepal: Weather and 13 Best Things to Do

 The teachers will help you select a painting of your choice that you can finish in the amount of time that you signed up for.
 I did a one day class in Bhaktapur at the Lama Thanka Painting School that I can recommend.

-Check out what it’s like to take a Thangka Painting Class in Bhaktapur.
+Here you can read about what it’s like to take a Thangka Painting Class in Bhaktapur.

 9. Take a Vipassana Meditation Course